Grass Snakes in the UK: Britain’s Largest Native Snake Explained

 Learn about grass snakes in the UK, including identification, habitat, diet, and behaviour.
 Discover why Britain’s largest native snake is harmless and protected.

-In this guide, we’ll explore grass snakes in the UK, including where they live, what they eat, how to identify them, and why they matter.
+In this guide, we’ll explore a grass snakes daily life in the UK, including where they live, what they eat, how to identify them, and of course why they matter.

 What Is a Grass Snake?